 It’s a matter of filling out several details online, and a wait of several hours before you can have your own registered UK Company.
 No solicitors required.
 No need to be in the UK to register and in government registration fees.
 Shareholders do not have to be UK citizens.
 No minimal investment required.
 Its possible to set up a UK company with one shareholder and one director.
 If you are interested in incorporating see our incorporation service for further details.

 The UK has long been an established commercial centre for business people from various backgrounds.
 Common language together with an advanced service industry is what makes the UK a popular choice of location in which to establish a business.

 Window to Europe

 As part of the EU, trade with Europe through a British company is much easier than from outside of Europe.
 Import of goods within the EU is generally easier to administrate than from outside Europe.
-Although still part of the EU for the next two years, Brexit has posed some questions over how VAT and excise will be affected post the exit.
+Although still part of the EU, Brexit has posed some questions over how VAT and excise will be affected post the exit.

 Strategically, the UK is geographically well placed as a world wide distribution base.

 As the financial capital of Europe, offices in London look good on a letterhead.
 Marketing a UK based startup may also be vastly easier when raising capital in US and Canada.

 UK Tax in brief

 Although not itself a tax haven, Corporate tax in the United Kingdom today stands today at 19%, making it a tax-attractive corporate base from which to launch a new business.
 Income is taxed on a company’s worldwide profits.
 There are several corporation tax relief incentives now available for companies.
 Research & Development expenditure (R&D) is allowable at 130% of costs.
 Capital allowances and investment allowances are allowable up to 100% on most fixed asset expenditure.